verrazzano/docs/content/en/docs/setup/install/installation.md

   {{< alert title="NOTE" color="warning" >}}
   The `key_file` value within the OCI configuration file must reference a .pem file that contains a RSA private key.
   The contents of a RSA private key file starts with `-----BEGIN RSA PRIVATE KEY-----`.
-If your OCI configuration file references a .pem file that is not of this form then you can generate a RSA private key file with the command `openssl rsa -check -in oci_api_key.pem -noout`.
+If your OCI configuration file references a .pem file that is not of this form then you must generate a RSA private key file.
+See [Generating a RSA Private Key](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm).
   After generating the correct form of the .pem file make sure to change the reference within the OCI configuration file.
   {{< /alert >}}

 Installation